For Your Home

 - Food scraps

-Oregon Plumbing Specialty Code (OPSC) defines an FSE as a facility that engages in activities of preparing or serving food or beverage for consumption either on or off the premises including, but not limited to, restaurants, cafes, commercial kitchens, caterers, hotels/motels, prisons, correctional facilities, nursing homes, care institutions.
+Oregon Plumbing Specialty Code (OPSC) defines a Food Service Establishment (FSE) as a facility that engages in activities of preparing or serving food or beverage for consumption either on or off the premises, including, but not limited to, restaurants, cafes, commercial kitchens, caterers, hotels/motels, prisons, correctional facilities, nursing homes, care institutions.

 Best Management Practices (BMP)